gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

 In fact, they have shown positive results in several NLP benchmarks, with some studies suggesting that DEQs have superior generalization capabilities compared to standard architectures <d-cite key="liang2021deqood" />.

 However, it is crucial to understand the abilities of these models from a theoretical perspective.
 Are DEQs any more expressive than regular CNNs and Transformers?
 Does their infinite depth lend them more computational power?
-The answer is yes.
+The short answer is yes.
 I will not go into much detail, but we can show that DEQs can simulate formalisms ranging from finite automata to Turing machines, depending on the chosen assumptions.
 For the Turing machine simulation, the key is to imagine that the vector $$\mathbf z$$ represents the tape, where each position encodes a symbol, a state, and the presence of the head.
 Then, at each step, we only need to update the current symbol and state and then move the head to one of the neighboring positions, which can be easily done with convolution operations.
-Unfortunately, these results don’t necessarily translate well to practice.
-For instance, running the experiments from Delétang’s work <d-cite key="deletang2023chomsky" /> will show that DEQ-CNNs fail to learn even the most basic regular languages.
+Unfortunately, these results do not necessarily translate well to practice.
+For instance, running the experiments from Delétang's work <d-cite key="deletang2023chomsky" /> will show that DEQ-CNNs fail to learn even the most basic regular languages.
 Moreover, DEQs are quite inefficient compared to regular sequence models, which can render them unusable on longer sequences.

 The bottom line is that computational efficiency seems to be a major issue among all these approaches.